vinayr1225/ban/.gitlab/issue_templates/Feature Flag Roll Out.md

 - [ ] Enable on GitLab.com by running chatops command in `#production`
 - [ ] Cross post chatops slack command to `#support_gitlab-com` and in your team channel
 - [ ] Announce on the issue that the flag has been enabled
-- [ ] Remove feature flag and add changelog entry
+- [ ] Remove feature flag in a MR and add changelog entry
+- [ ] After feature flag removal MR has been deployed to GitLab.com, delete the flag from GitLab.com

 /label ~"feature flag"